 When you calculate your business start-up costs, it’s a good idea to include at least six months’ worth of expenses – a year’s worth is better.
 Don’t count on your client revenue to cover your start-up costs.

 One of the easiest costs to calculate are fixed costs.
 These are consistent from month to month and include things like rent, utilities, and internet fees.
-There are some expenses that increase as your business gets underway.
+Some expenses increase as your business gets underway.
 These are variable costs and can be more difficult to estimate.
 For example, as your client load increases, you will be driving to more client appointments and putting more gas in your car.
 Make sure you take this into account in your calculations.

 Examine Your Assets